zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 title:  "Turn Your Excel File Into a Web Application"
 date:   2020-03-12
 categories: "Application"
+excerpt: “Turn excel to web -- automate your excel by populating data from database to sheets.”

 index-intro: "
 This article tells you how to turn a traditional workflow of sending Excel forms into a web application.